 After all, if we can trust in the help of others how can we expect other people to trust us?

 In reality, counselors are human beings and we’re not perfect by any stretch of the imagination.
-We make mistakes but thankfully the ASCA Comprehensive Developmental Counseling Program model gives us the framework to reduce efforts and put students first! there are MANY, MANY more things that
+We make mistakes but thankfully the ASCA comprehensive developmental counseling program model gives us the framework to maximize our effort and put students first!

 What are your thoughts?
 Have you seen 13 Reasons Why?
 Anything I should add to the list above?
 I would love to hear from you in the comments!